 Quality and Patient Safety

-The members of the quality team review all of the final microbiology/serology and radiology reports to ensure that positive lab results and important and incidental radiology findings are addressed and acted on appropriately.
-This often requires contacting patients, in-patient care teams or primary care doctors.
+The members of the quality team review all of the final microbiology/serology reports to ensure that positive lab results are acted on appropriately.
+The quality team also reviews final radiology reports to ensure all acute and incidental findings are addressed.
+This often requires contacting patients and primary care doctors.

 There are many quality markers that we are required by the federal government to track and report.
 These indicators are tied to public reporting, meaningful use- and value-based purchasing.
 In addition, we have added additional indicators to track and report internally to promote best practices in the treatment of heart attack, stroke, sepsis and trauma care.
 Using a variety of educational, decision support, protocols and feedback tools to address our entire care team, we have seen significant improvement in quality markers that have translated into improvement in meaningful survival.
 Our efforts have been recognized by the hospital, the health care system, and the joint commission.

 We support our front line clinicians by learning from our shortcomings and looking for opportunities to create and apply system fixes to prevent and mitigate harm to our patients.
-Recent projects include team work and communication, universal protocol form redesign, automated notification to providers about patients who return to the ED within 72 hours, and reprogramming telemetry monitors to increase their visibility and reduce alarm fatigue.
+We work closely with our medical directors at each of our sites to conduct event review and develop plans to reduce future adverse outcomes for our patients.